MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 ##### Microsoft Teams meeting recordings

 > [!NOTE]
-> The ability to retain and delete Teams meeting recordings is rolling out in preview and won't work before recordings are saved to OneDrive.
+> The ability to retain and delete Teams meeting recordings is rolling out in preview and won't work before recordings are saved to OneDrive or SharePoint.
 For more information, see [Use OneDrive for Business and SharePoint Online or Stream for meeting recordings](https://docs.microsoft.com/MicrosoftTeams/tmr-meeting-recording-change).

-To identify Microsoft Teams meeting recordings that are stored in users' OneDrive accounts, specify the following for the **Keyword query editor**:
+To identify Microsoft Teams meeting recordings that are stored in users' OneDrive accounts or in SharePoint, specify the following for the **Keyword query editor**:

 	ProgID:Media AND ProgID:Meeting

-For this retention label, you must also publish it to the relevant users' OneDrive accounts by creating a label policy.
+For this retention label, you must also publish it to the relevant users' OneDrive accounts or SharePoint sites by creating a label policy.
+Most of the time, the meeting recordings are saved to OneDrive, but for channel meetings, they are saved in SharePoint.

 When you have saved the auto-apply policy:

 1. Select **Label policies** tab > **Publish labels**

 2. When prompted to select a label, choose the label you created with the KQL query to identify Teams meeting recordings.

-3. When prompted for the location, choose **OneDrive accounts** and keep the default of **All**, or specify individual accounts or exclude accounts.
+3. When prompted for the location, choose **SharePoint sites** and **OneDrive accounts**.
+You can then keep the default of **All**, or specify individual locations, such as including or excluding specific OneDrive accounts.

 4. Complete the wizard and save this label policy.